ShineiArakawa/fft_viz/README.md

 pip install -r requirements.txt

-# Alternatively, if you are use 'uv' for dependency management:
+# Alternatively, if you use 'uv' for dependency management:
 # uv sync
 ```